Declan Bonner: Early club management

 Bonner became player-manager with Na Rossa at the age of 23, his first managerial appointment.
 This was during his fall out with Donegal manager Tom Conaghan during which time Bonner was exiled from the county team.
-To pass his period of exile he led Na Rossa to the 1989 Donegal Intermediate Football Championship, while also playing for them.
+To pass his period of exile he led Na Rossa to the 1989 Donegal Intermediate Football Championship title, while also playing for that club.
 Bonner's brothers Sean, Michael and Donal were also part of that Na Rossa team, while his brother Aidan — a minor — was a substitute.
 McEniff took over as Donegal manager again at the end of 1989.
 McEniff recalled Bonner to the county team.
 Bonner would not manage Na Rossa again for some time.

 Inter-county

 Bonner managed the Donegal county football team at senior level between 1997 and 2000.
-He was called the day after Cavan won the 1997 Ulster Senior Football Championship Final to ask about submitting his name for the role.
+He was called the day after Cavan won the 1997 Ulster Senior Football Championship final to ask about submitting his name for the role.
 He began on his 32nd birthday, within four weeks of retirement.
 He was informed of the decision to appoint him at 9.29 pm on 11 August 1997, after Anthony Molloy, past manager Conaghan and Pauric McShea all withdrew.
 Charlie Mulgrew and Matt Gallagher were part of Bonner's management team.
 Bonner led Donegal to the 1997–98 National Football League semi-final against eventual title winners Offaly and the 1998 Ulster SFC final against Derry — a last-minute Joe Brolly goal, accompanied by a few kisses to the crowd, put paid to that one.

 Return to club management

 Bonner managed Gaoth Dobhair to the 2006 Donegal Senior Football Championship title.
-He coached Carl McHugh, the professional association footballer, at Na Rossa.
+He coached Carl McHugh, the professional footballer, at Na Rossa.
 He also managed An Clochán Liath.
-He managed his club Na Rossa to the 2008 Donegal Intermediate Football Championship final but they lost to Seán MacCumhaills by three points (he was not playing for them at the time).
+He managed his club Na Rossa to the 2008 Donegal Intermediate Football Championship final, but lost to Seán Mac Cumhaills by three points (he was not playing at the time).

-Bonner sought a joint managerial position with the senior footballers alongside Charlie Mulgrew in 2008 but both ultimately lost out to John Joe Doherty.
+Bonner sought a joint managerial position with the senior footballers alongside Charlie Mulgrew in 2008, but both ultimately lost out to John Joe Doherty.